 Did you know that every prefecture in Japan have their own mascot?
 They are called “Yuru-chara” in Japanese and are usually created to promote a place or region, event, organization, or business.

 They are characterized by their cute and unsophisticated designs, and often incorporating motifs that represent local culture, history or produce.
 They may be created by local government or other organizations to stimulate tourism and economic development, or created by a company to build n their corporate identity.
 They may appear as costumed characters (called kigurumi in Japanese) at promotional events and festivals.
-Yuru-chara has become a popular and lucrative business, with character-driven sales reaching nearly $16 billion in Japan in 2012.
+Yuru-chara has become a popular and lucrative business in Japan.

 First of all, I will introduce you the most popular mascots in Japan.

 Kumamoto represents Kumamoto prefecture in the Kyushu region, southwestern part of Japan.
 He is now “Japan’s most popular bear.”
 He attracts a diverse range of people, from children to adults who are charmed by his plump, black body, red cheeks, and wide-open eyes as if looking surprised, saying how adorable he is.

 Among lots of municipal PR mascot characters from all around Japan, he won the first place in a nationwide popularity vote in 2011.
 Ever since, Kumamon has appeared in numerous places, including events and product campaigns, rising to the seat of Japan’s representative mascot character that transcends prefectural boundaries.